flavienganter/preferences-conjoint-experiments/README.md

 The current draft of the paper is available on [SocArXiv](https://osf.io/preprints/socarxiv/e638u/).

+This repository contains the replication materials for this paper; specifically:
+* the R function used to estimate ACPs, differences in ACPs, and direct pairwise preferences, along with its documentation;
-The data of the immigrant experiment (Hainmueller and Hopkins 2014; Hainmueller, Hopkins, and Yamamoto 2015) are available on [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/THJYQR).
+* the R code that replicates the analyses of the immigrant experiment (Hainmueller and Hopkins 2014; Hainmueller, Hopkins, and Yamamoto 2015).
+The data are available on [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/THJYQR);
+* the R code that replicates supplemental information A's imaginary example;
+* the R code that replicates supplemnetal information D's Monte Carlo simulations.